 They represent a self-serving cottage industry selling “how to” on things they themselves “don’t do” – because what they’re peddling hasn’t actually worked over time in their own lives, home towns or anywhere else.

-Instead, learn from those with nothing to peddle or “ministry” to promote, but have an ongoing history of humbly living it in their own lives and home towns.
+Instead, learn from those with nothing to peddle or “ministry” to promote, but have an ongoing history of humbly and sustainably “being the church” with others in their own lives and home towns.

 Chill out …